 Eugene has cooperated with Uni Wien (in particular the sociology & geography departments), MODUL Uni, FH Wien (tourism & innovation), TU Raumplanung, BOKU (making the cell-researchers' work more present in Austrian public life & media), WU (NPO ForschungsInstitut), FH Technikum (teaching incoming students about how the city works, & intercultural dialogue), introducing Central European University students & staff, arriving from Budapest, about their new home Bezirk, Favoriten, using a gamification format, & tours for the Med & Angewandte Unis, plus the Institute of Science & Technology Austria.

-We are always happy to be approached by teachers with ideas for future events - it could be a concept they want to explore, a tour as part of a course or conference, or a lecture from Eugene and his colleagues.
+We are always happy to be approached by teachers with ideas for future events - it could be a concept you want to explore, a tour as part of a course or conference, or a lecture from Eugene and his colleagues.
 And since he is a native speaker of English, so there is the opportunity to interact with and improve your spoken language.
 All these events are also available in German.
-In May 2021, Whoosh was asked by the International Baccalaureate to include a text about our Smells like WIEN Spirit tour in their future German language text-books.
+In May 2021, Whoosh was asked by the International Baccalaureate if they could include a text about our Smells like WIEN Spirit tour in their future German language text-books.

 Please call Eugene on 0680 1254354, if you would like to explore a cooperation.
 He is a free-range parent.
 Here are brief descriptions of some of our projects, which offer alternative learning on the streets, or in classrooms...

-Schools' Architecture Adventure is a very instagrammable look at alternative architecture in Wien, and the way buildings help to create society, where children tour new and old, beautiful and ugly houses, and stand up and present their favourite discoveries, in class later.
+Schools' Architecture Adventure is a very instagramable look at alternative architecture in Wien, and the way buildings help to create society.
+Children tour new and old, beautiful and ugly houses, photograph them, and stand up and present their favourite discoveries, in class later.

-Rebellious Optimism, looking at why we should all learn how to approach life more positively, in solving problems, seeing opportunites and creating better mental health.
+Rebellious Optimism, looking at why we should all learn how to approach life more positively, in solving problems, seeing opportunities and creating better mental health.
 A philosophical campaign.

 Of course all of these tours can be English lessons, as an alternative to sitting in class.

-For Forum Alpbach, we created a social-dining evening, where business leades sat down for 2 hours of intensive conversation with 17 year olds, one-to-one.
+For Forum Alpbach, we created a social-dining evening, where business leaders sat down for 2 hours of intensive conversation with 17 year olds, one-to-one.
 This was a radical experiment, but we wanted to show that, with a focused question menu, that each side of the conversation would learn a lot from the other.
-We wanted to burst filter-bubbles, and hierarchies, and give business leaders an insight into youth thinking, and the students an opportunity to get closer to the world of entrepreneurship.
-Two examples of questions on the menu: what do you wish you had learned when you were my age (directed at the older participants), and what one thing is stopping you getting the job of your dreams (aimed at younger participants).
+We wanted to burst filter-bubbles, and hierarchies, and give businesspeople an insight into youth thinking, and the students an opportunity to get closer to the world of entrepreneurship.
+Two examples of questions on the menu: 'what do you wish you had learned when you were my age?' (directed at the older participants), and 'what one thing is stopping you getting the job of your dreams?' (aimed at younger participants).

 Unser schulbuffet.
 How to eat is one of most important lessons we should get in school and kindergarten, but many children are not listening.
 So how can we improve the diet of our children?
 The Austrian Health Ministry asked us in 2012 to create a slow-food, four-course meal, inside the ministry, for 200 participants, and alongside that a question menu which would open up dialogue about our relationship with food and regionality.
 We invited a diverse group of players to the meal, to meet each other, including media, ministry workers, children, celebrity cooks, food industry representatives, parents, teachers, school cooks.
 Questions included: